LarisaLG/Candy/README.md

 * Promote the handmade gifts and the happiness they provide
 * Increase in the number of clients
 * Provide information to the clients about types of Candy Bouquets
-* website allow displaying her handmade items and allows interested person to contact her.
+* website allows displaying her handmade items and allows interested person to contact her.

 [Back to top](#table-of-contents)